jb24000/jb24000/README.md

 I'm a results-driven professional with 15+ years of experience in financial services, leadership, and systems management.
 I'm currently pivoting into cloud architecture, combining my strong business acumen with technical skills to design scalable, secure, and cost-optimized cloud solutions.

-* 🌍  I'm based in Raleigh, NC, United States
+* 🌍  I'm based in Durham, NC, United States
 * ✉️  You can contact me at [melvinj.bonner@gmail.com](mailto:melvinj.bonner@gmail.com)
 * 🧠  I'm learning Amazon SageMaker, Terraform, PyTorch, and TensorFlow
 * 🤝  I'm open to collaborating on Projects